Risk Management - OP Business Division Procedure

 4.8.
 All Polytechnic employees have a role to play in the identification and management of risk and are provided with appropriate knowledge to identify, manage, and monitor risk.

 5. Responsibility for Risk Management

 5.1.
-General: Every employee of Otago Polytechnic Limited is responsible for the effective management of risk, including the identification and reporting of potential risks.
-Management is responsible for the development of risk mitigation plans and the implementation of risk reduction strategies including those regulated by statute (e.g. the Health and Safety in Employment Act 1992).
+General: Every employee of Otago Polytechnic is responsible for the effective management of risk, including the identification and reporting of potential risks.
+Management is responsible for the development of risk mitigation plans and the implementation of risk reduction strategies including those regulated by statute (e.g. the Health and Safety at Work Act 2015).
 Risk management processes should be integrated with other planning processes and management activities.

 5.2.
-Board: has governance responsibility for risk management at the Polytechnic.
+Te Pūkenga Council: has governance responsibility for risk management at the Polytechnic.
 This includes ensuring the integrity and transparency of risk management and risk reporting at the Polytechnic, providing direction for the Polytechnic’s risk management, and ensuring that appropriate risk mitigation activities are functioning effectively.
 This includes but is not limited to:

 - Reviewing disaster management and business continuity activities.

 - Monitoring the robustness of the risk management systems, processes, and practices.

 - Considering the robustness of mechanisms adopted by management to mitigate key risks.

 - Referring financial risks, as appropriate, to the Finance and Audit Committee for its consideration.